 Brighton has been voted as one of the top three happiest places to be in the UK.
 Creativity and freedom is at the forefront of Brighton’s thriving culture and with its inclusive and eclectic vibes, it certainly has much more to offer than your average university city.

 Also known as “London by Sea”, Brighton has over 30,000 students currently studying here.
 There’s endless possibilities with the beach at your doorstep, North Laine and The Lanes both of which are full of independent shops and entertainment businesses selling everything from clothes, music, furniture and art.
-There are many theatres and live performance venues across the city, hundreds of bars, pubs and clubs and a vibrant LGBT scene, it’s a place where “being you” is celebrated in line with our BRICTT ethos.
+There are many theatres and live performance venues across the city, hundreds of bars, pubs and clubs and a vibrant LGBTQ scene, it’s a place where being you is celebrated in line with our BRICTT ethos.

 Brighton is the digital capital of the UK.
 It is a hub of creativity and an epicentre for the arts.
-Throughout the month of May the city hosts England’s largest arts festival with The Brighton Festival, The Brighton Fringe and the No 1 new music festival in Europe, The Great Escape bringing together musicians, artists, actors and comedians.
+Throughout the month of May the city hosts England’s largest arts festival with The Brighton Festival, Brighton Fringe and the No 1 new music festival in Europe, The Great Escape bringing together musicians, artists, actors and comedians.
 These festivities generate a fantastic melting pot of talent to inspire you and BRICTT offer many opportunities be involved.
 All year round the city is packed with free music events and pop-up gigs.
 It’s also host to other international music festivals including Shakedown, Together the People and Love Supreme.